A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Biological energy conversion is the process by which living organisms convert energy from food into usable energy for cellular activities.
-This process is essential for life, and it is carried out through a series of complex chemical reactions.
+This process is essential for life and is carried out through a series of complex chemical reactions.
+It involves intricate pathways like cellular respiration (involving glycolysis, the Krebs cycle, and oxidative phosphorylation) and photosynthesis.

 Basic Concepts